-Only 7 of the 74 crashes on this segment are located between the Biddle Road and Vilas Road intersections.
-As such, no segment crash pattern was identified and no segment safety treatments are proposed.
+A majority of the observed crashes are clustered around the Biddle Road and Vilas Road intersections.
+Therefore, no segment crash treatments are proposed.

-Antelope Road - Agate Road to OR62
+Antelope Road - Agate Road to OR 62

 Crashes along this short 0.33 mile urban segment consist entirely of intersection crashes.
 Therefore, no segment crash treatments are proposed.